scrtlabs/catalyst/docs/source/beginner-tutorial.rst

 You will note that the code below is substantially longer than the previous examples.
 Don't get overwhelmed by it as the logic is fairly simple and easy to follow.
-Most of the added some complexity has been added to beautify the output, which you can skim through for now.
+Most of the added complexity has been added to beautify the output, which you can skim through for now.
 A copy of this algorithm is available in the ``examples`` directory:
 `dual_moving_average.py <https://github.com/enigmampc/catalyst/blob/master/catalyst/examples/dual_moving_average.py>`_.